-Is it Okay to Let My Bunny Roam Free?
+Is It Okay to Let My Bunny Roam Free?

-Setting my bunny free from its cage is one of the most enjoyable experiences I have had since owning pets.
+Setting my bunny free from its cage was one of the most enjoyable experiences I have had since owning pets.
 It has always seemed sad to me that rabbits are almost always kept in cages.
 Imagine a dog or cat spending their entire life suspended in a cage, their feet never once touching the ground.
-Most animal-lovers would despise such an idea.
+Most animal lovers would despise such an idea.
 Yet it is perfectly acceptable to do this to a rabbit.
 Bunnies love to hop, raise up on their hind legs, stretch, run, kick, and dig.
 Who am I to take away these bunny liberties?

 Through my own searches, I found lots of good information about rabbit care.
 That is, rabbit care for people who raise them in cages or inside their homes.
 Yes, it seems popular nowadays to litter box-train your bunny and let him roam around your house like a cat!
 Sounds like fun, but animals living inside my house is not an option for me right now.
-I already have a boyfriend and he is enough to clean up after.
+I already have a boyfriend, and he is enough to clean up after.
 Where are the articles on raising bunnies out of their cage and outdoors?

 Well, this is my attempt at adding one.
 I still have not found all the answers, but I have some interesting observations to add to the subject of free-range bunnies.
 I look at it as an ongoing experiment.
 Yes, my bunnies are more at risk to predators and disease since they are no longer confined to their cage.
 But I like to think that even if they meet an untimely death, they at least got to (literally) “kick up their heels” in life.
 Bunnies absolutely love life on the ground, and why wouldn’t they?

 The Sweet Taste of Freedom